labsyspharm/minerva-cloud/README.md

-# Minerva Infrastructure
+# Minerva Cloud - backend infrastructure

-This repository contains the templates necessary to deploy the minerva platform.
+This repository contains the templates necessary to deploy the Minerva Cloud platform.
 It is comprised of some cloudformation and serverless configurations.

 ## Prerequisites